pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Introduction

-\ray{} is a 3D ray-tracing radiative transfer code simulating the EoR initially developed by \cite{c2ray} (hereafter: \citetalias{c2ray}).
+\ray{} is a 3D ray-tracing radiative transfer code designed for simulating the EoR and was initially developed by \cite{c2ray} (hereafter: \citetalias{c2ray}).
 It conserves photons at a voxel-by-voxel level, allowing for large, optically thick grid voxels while maintaining accuracy.
-The method handles long time steps effectively, surpassing the voxel-crossing time of ionization fronts.
+Furthermore, the method allows for long time steps, even surpassing the voxel-crossing time of ionization fronts.
 It has been extensively used in EoR simulations and updated to include photoheating, X-ray radiation, and helium chemistry \citep{helium, ross2017simulating,ross2019evaluating}. \ray{} is written in \texttt{Fortran90} and designed for massively parallel systems, utilizing a hybrid MPI and OpenMP approach for efficient radiation propagation.
 The ionizing sources are distributed over MPI processes, and each of these processes further employs OpenMP threading to propagate radiation in a domain-decomposed manner.
-The update to \ray{} in this work comprises two main aspects: \begin{enumerate} \item \textbf{GPU-Accelerated ray-tracing Method}: The original ray-tracing method used by \ray{} is not well-suited for GPU parallelization.
-A new algorithm based on the short-characteristics scheme has been developed to address this limitation.
-This new method is specifically designed for running on GPUs, enabling efficient computation of column densities, which is the most computationally intensive task in the radiative transfer (RT) method.
-The GPU implementation leverages massive multi-threading capabilities, resulting in significantly faster performance than the CPU method.
-This new algorithm is written as a C++/CUDA \citep[e.g.][]{garland2008CUDAparallel} library with \texttt{Python} bindings for ease of use and integration. \item \textbf{Python Wrapper and Interface}: While the highly-optimized \texttt{Fortran90} implementation of \ray{} excels at computationally intensive tasks, using it for non-time-critical operations, such as physics implementation, interfacing, and I/O operations, is less appealing for new users due to the compiled and statically typed nature of \texttt{Fortran}.
-To enhance usability and flexibility, the core subroutines of \ray{} have been wrapped, and a substantial portion of the surrounding code has been rewritten in \texttt{Python} standard libraries.
-As a result, users can now write an entire \ray{} simulation as a \texttt{Python} script, making it easier to tweak parameters and add new features without frequently recompiling the core \texttt{Fortran} subroutines. \end{enumerate} These updates enable more efficient GPU utilization for critical computations and improve the overall accessibility and versatility of the \ray{} code through \texttt{Python} scripting and interface enhancements.